davebra/pickthisapp_react_crossplatform/README.md

 * react-native-loading-spinner-overlay (loading overlay)
 * react-timestamp (format date time)
 * react-native-fbsdk (library for allow the FB login)
-* react-native-image-picker (library for allow the Google login)
+* react-native-googlesignin (library for allow the Google login)
+* react-native-lightbox (library for lightbox effect for the click on images)

 #### Extra Infos